bryceshirley/iris-gpubench/docs/docs/command_line_interface.md

 - live gpu metrics monitoring and saving a final plot are enabled by default; use `--no_live_monitor` and `--no_plot` to disable them, respectively.
 - To view the available carbon regions, use `--carbon_region ""` to get a list of all regions.
 - To list available Docker images, use `--benchmark_image ""` for a list of images.

+For example, commands please see the next page.

 [Previous Page](buildind_docker_images.md) | [Next Page](example_commands.md)